 In this article, we’re going to provide a few quick, easy, and important tips on wearing a fall protection harness.
 Properly wearing a harness can be one way to reduce the risk of fall-related injuries and illnesses (although it’s important to remember that PPE is a low-level control on the hierarchy of controls and you should always attempt higher-level controls to reduce fall risk before considering PPE).

-You might also want to check out the other articles related to falls and fall prevention that we created for the national Safety Stand-Down:
+You might also want to check out the other articles related to falls and fall prevention that we’ve got for you.

 - 3 Safety Tips When Using Aerial Lifts

 - 3 Ladder Safety Tips

 - Women and PPE (includes a special focus on fall prevention PPE for women)

 Also, know that we’ve included a free Fall Prevention Toolbox Talk Checklist for you–just go down to the bottom of this article.

 There’s a lot to know about fall prevent and protection in order to work safely while at heights, but the following three tips about the use of fall protection PPE will be a great start.